Documents, certificates, letters and notes available at the British Embassy in Thailand.

 - affirmation of residency

-What to Bring to Your Appointment
+What to bring to your appointment

 Please see the individual services below for details of supporting documents to bring.
-Make sure you have acceptable proof of identity and payment for any fees.
-See the full list of consular fees.

-Affirmation of Marital Status
+Affirmation of marital status

 Same Sex Marriages/Civil Partnerships